Crisis Communication Guide 2020 (including free template)

 When crisis strikes there will be some time before providing a response, the facts and details need to be delivered to the crisis team so that it can be dissecting and swapped out with the variables you set in the planning stage.
-(Here's a bumper guide on writing a press release to help with this stage).

 This should be a rapid process with the proactive planning that you have been doing but a real-time statement release, in this case a holding statement, is vital to show stakeholders that you have acknowledged the situation and matter in hand.

 In a crisis situation you can have pre-planned holding statements ready to go live inside your company’s online newsroom.
 Now this could be sitting in draft or it could be a dedicated crisis newsroom that goes live during a situation, either way you have an easy-to-access statement for anyone internally to access and set it live.